 While the speed of light is constant, it is possible to change the frequency of light at which data is received so that more information can be transmitted per second.
 Over the years, NASA has increased the frequency at which data is sent from spacecraft.
 This is because at higher frequencies, the beam that comes from the spacecraft’s antenna is narrower and more of the transmitted energy is focused on the Earth antenna.

-In fact, switching from the longer wavelengths of radio to the shorter wavelengths of visible light increases this effect.
-Using visible light, the frequency increases as much as 10,000-fold, which could result in 100 times more data being transmitted.
+In fact, switching from the longer wavelengths of radio to the shorter wavelengths of infrared light (IR) increases this effect.
+Using IR light, the frequency increases as much as 10,000-fold, which could result in 100 times more data being transmitted.
 This new form of spacecraft communication, called Deep Space Optical Communications, will use a focused beam of light to transmit information.

 While the optical beam is more effective at maintaining its strength over greater distances than radio waves, it will require very fine directional positioning to accurately reach its target.
 A relay system made up of small satellites, or CubeSats, could help by serving as a pathway of intermediary nodes, directing the beam to its target.
 NASA already piloted deep space optical communications between Earth and the Moon, and there are plans to test it again during the Psyche mission, launching in 2022.